Neoteroi/Torino/README.md

 However, for private use it might be sufficient to provision a single instance of the system.

+## Pricing considerations
+The system is configured to use a PostgreSQL database with `Basic` pricing tier and `Dev/Test` pricing tier for the App Service Plan for the **DEV** environment, and better services for the `TEST` and `PROD` environments.
+Adjust the `Bicep` parameters files as desired, to scale up or down the services.
+In the provided configuration, these two services are those generating the bigger costs.
+Since the API uses `SQLAlchemy` and database migrations with `Alembic`, it would be possible to easily replace the Azure Database for PostgreSQL with a Azure SQL database, reducing the costs of the database.
+However the provided project template uses PostgreSQL at the moment.
+In the future an example with Azure SQL might be provided, in addition, or in substitution of the PostgreSQL database.

 ## Considerations about Azure subscriptions and credentials
 It is recommended to use two Azure subscriptions: one for the non-production environments, one for the production environment.
 When using separate